jonhaddow/priors-park-CC/content/sections/sundays.md

 The church is accessible for people with disabilities, and there is a loop system.

+O﻿n the 2nd Sunday of every month we share Communion together

-On the 3rd Sunday of each month, we do an interactive service for families, followed by a meal together.
+On the 3rd Sunday of each month, we hold an interactive service for families, followed by a meal together.